 Here’s a video developed by Hootsuite – the social media management platform – to explain how to run a Facebook live video.
 It provides a super simple, step-by-step tutorial while offering a lot of useful tips to help viewers enhance the experience.
 It’s short, very dynamic, and compelling!

 In video marketing, storytelling is a powerful tool, especially when it’s combined with gorgeous animations and high-quality design.
-Something proved in this example.
+Something is proved in this example.

-This animated educational video offers a quick master class on how businesses can choose the best explainer video for their landing pages.
+This animated educational video offers a quick master class on how businesses can choose the best explainer video style for their landing pages.
 But the best part is how it instantly grabs the viewer’s attention by building a relatable and engaging narrative.
 All paired up with fun and dynamic visuals!

-A bit of a longer example, this educational video from Ahrefs shows that sometimes, you just need a warm and laid back person speaking to the camera to engage an audience.
+A bit of a longer example, this educational video from Ahrefs shows that sometimes, you just need a warm and laid-back person speaking to the camera to engage an audience.
 The content is delivered in a super clear, informative, and approachable way.
 Guiding viewers on a mission to learn effective keyword search and guest blogging sites using Content Explorer.

 These are some of the best practices you can use to get better results when leveraging animation in education.
 However, they can also be helpful for other types of educational videos